 9 units of which 6 are mandatory and 3 are external.
 Mandatory content (75%).
 External assessment (45%).
 3 units contain written exams/set tasks and there are 6 coursework units.
 Progression Route: University, apprenticeship or employment in sport, exercise or fitness.
-Web Link: http://qualifications.pearson.com/ en/qualifications/btec-nationals/sport-2016. html For more information about this course or entry requirements please contact: Miss Muttock 34 Support and Personal Tutor Year 13 Midsummer Ball Student Support Guidance is provided to MCA6 students through our pastoral and academic programmes which work alongside each other to support our students throughout their Sixth Form journey.
+Web Link: http://qualifications.pearson.com/ en/qualifications/btec-nationals/sport-2016. html For more information about this course or entry requirements please contact: Miss Muttock Student Support Guidance is provided to MCA students through our pastoral and academic programmes which work alongside each other to support our students throughout their Sixth Form journey.
 Parents/Carer and students are provided with access to Go4Schools to view academic and pastoral progress.
-Students also have access to the academy's Learning Support team, careers advisor, NEACO Higher Education Champion, the school nursing team and the Academy's safeguarding team.
+Students also have access to the academy's Learning Support team, careers advisor, NEACO Higher Education Champion, the school nursing team and the Academy's safequarding team.
 As a team we work together supporting individuals on their pathway through Sixth Form.

-Personal Tutor At MCA6 all our students have a Personal Tutor who reviews their academic achievements, sets target to support progression and discuss wider, relevant issues.
-Students will meet their personal tutor regularly to cover a wide rage of topics including the university and apprenticeship application process, pastoral issues and preparation for life after Sixth Form.
-The pastoral programme includes assemblies, presentations and workshops from visitors, visits and bespoke sessions to ensure strong personal development.
+Personal Tutor Year 12 and Year 13 students have a Personal Tutor who reviews their academic achievements, sets target to support progression and discuss wider, relevant issues.
+Students have twice weekly morning meetings and additional individual/ small group meeting with their Personal Tutor.
+Students will cover a wide range of topics including the university and apprenticeship application process, pastoral issues and preparation for life after sixth form.
+The pastoral programme includes fortnightly SKL lessons, assemblies, presentations and workshops from visitors, visits and bespoke sessions to ensure strong personal development.
+Personal Tutor / Student Support